rabbanyk/complexdatalabmcgill.github.io/_posts/2020-06-10-post-kellin-kdd.md

 Limitations: focus on one topic makes it more difficult to use results on future topics.

-Potential Uses: factors showing differences between suspended and normal users could be useful features.
-Data collection avoiding sparsity is probably better than alternative, even if it does require a limited topic or set of users.

 **News Credibility Scroing [sic]: Suggestion of research methodology to determine**